11.9 What other fluxes are important?

 For the purpose of this discussion, use the specific humidity, q.
 There is the mean value for q at different heights, and then there is the kinematic eddy flux.
 Using the same methods as before, we find that the kinematic water vapor flux (or specific humidity flux) is given by:

 This flux has SI units of .
-Usually the specific humidity is greatest near Earth's surface and decreases with height.
-Using the same logic as for the sensible heat flux, we expect a flux of water vapor from the surface, where the specific humidity is greater, to the free troposphere, where the specific humidity is less.
+Usually the specific humidity is greatest near Earth's surface and decreases with height, largely because most of Earth's surface is covered with water.
+Using the same logic as for the sensible heat flux, we expect a flux of water vapor from the surface, where the specific humidity is greater, into the boundary layer.

 However, we usually want to compare energy fluxes caused by different processes as in Lesson 7.3, so we multiply the specific humidity flux by the terms necessary to convert it into an energy flux that would result from the condensation of that water vapor.
 We end up with a latent heat flux: